 The Company's investment activities are managed by the Adviser and supervised by the Board, of which 80% of the members are Independent Directors.
-The Company's Investment Management Agreement with the Adviser was re-approved by the Board, including a majority of the Independent Directors, in February 2018.
+The Company's Investment Management Agreement with the Adviser was re-approved by the Board, including a majority of the Independent Directors, in February 2019, and subsequently amended and restated in April 2019, as approved by the Board, including a majority of the Independent Directors.
 Under the Company's Investment Management Agreement, the Adviser, subject to the overall supervision of the Board, manages the day-to-day operations of and provides investment advisory services to the Company.
 For providing these services, the Adviser receives a fee from the Company, consisting of two components: a base management fee and an incentive fee.
-For the fiscal year ended September 30, 2018, the Adviser earned a base management fee of \$16.5 million (after a waiver of \$0.9 million) and an incentive fee of \$11.0 million (after a waiver of \$0.5 million) from the Company.
+For the fiscal year ended September 30, 2019, the Adviser earned a base management fee of \$18.2 million and an incentive fee of \$5.1 million from the Company.

-The Company's Administration Agreement with the Administrator was re-approved by the Board, including a majority of the Independent Directors, in February 2018.
+The Company's Administration Agreement with the Administrator was re-approved by the Board, including a majority of the Independent Directors, in February 2019.
 Under the Company's Administration Agreement, the Company has agreed to reimburse the Administrator for its allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the costs of compensation and related expenses of the CCO, Chief Financial Officer and their respective staffs.
-The Company's Chief Financial Officer, is the Managing Director of the Administrator.
-For the fiscal year ended September 30, 2018, the Adviser and the Administrator, collectively, were reimbursed \$2.0 million from the Company for the services described above.
+The Company's Chief Financial Officer; is a Managing Director of the Administrator.
+For the fiscal year ended September 30, 2019, the Adviser and the Administrator, collectively, were reimbursed \$1.8 million from the Company for the services described above.